Movicon Help on Line - Rel. 11.7.1302

-The textual reports are also supported in runtime for Windows CE, which allows simple reports to be viewed, printed and saved.
+Textual reports are also supported in runtime for Windows CE whereby simple reports can be viewed, printed and saved. |

-The Textual reports can be used for visualizing Data Logger/Recipe data or data from the Historical Log tables as well (in this case, the data extraction query is executed in the Alarms table as well).
+Textual reports can be used to display Data Logger/Recipe data or data from the Historical Log tables.
+In this case, data extraction queries are applied by default to the 'Alarms' table as well. |

 All these commands are synchronous to the user interface.
 This means that the project's user interface objects cannot be accessed until the command has been completely executed.
 For instance, the "View Textual Report" command requires that you close the application that opened the temporary file before using this command.